 The ideal response rate for the survey should exceed at least 60% but having a response rate of around 80% would be considered an astounding success.

 A good response rate for your survey is no less than a badge of honor.
-But, the big question is how to get your potential and existing customers take your survey.
-Before we answer this question for you, let us look into the reasons why people participate in surveys:
+But, the big question is how to get customers to take your survey.
+Before we answer this question for you, let us look into the reasons which you can leverage to get survey responses:

 - Your target audience responds when taking the survey affects something it cares for